 Saturday's game at Boundary Park will be the 63rd meeting between Oldham Athletic and Millwall in all competitions.

-The Lions have enjoyed a healthy 25 victories to Oldham's 17 in all competitions.
-Although 20 matches have finished all square, only one of those draws has come in the past 13 encounters with an outright winner in the other 12 games.
+The Lions have enjoyed 25 victories to Oldham's 17 overall, although 20 matches have finished all square, only one of those draws has come in the past 13 encounters with an outright winner in the other 12 games.

 In recent seasons Millwall recorded a win double during the 2009/10 campaign (1-0 away and 2-0 at home) with Oldham securing a brace of victories against The Lions the previous year, edging a seven-goal thriller 4-3 on the opening day of the 2008/9 season and following up with a 3-2 success at The Den.
 Chris Taylor, who went on to play for Millwall, scored late winners in both of those matches.